ghgofort/sfcc-metadata-explorer/README.md

        * ![Example - add system object attribute definition step 2](/resources/marddown_resources/example_add_definition_step2.png)
 * #### Add Attribute Definition to Group
+   * Adds an attribute to the specified attribute group.
+The user is prompted with a list of the existing attribute groups to select from.
 * #### Delete Attribute Definition
+   * Removes an attribute definition from a system object definition.
 * #### Remove Attribute From Group
+   * Removes a system object attribute from the specified attribute group.
+This can be done from the 'Attribute Groups' sub-tree context menu for each attribute name.
 * #### Get Attribute XML
    * Populates a blank editor with the XML from the selected system object attribute.